Emad-H/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 end
 ```

 In the above code block, 2'b1? specifies that the LSB can be either 0 or 1.
 This means when the sel input is holding a value 3, conditions 3 and 4 both hold true.
-If we used an IF condition here, due to priority logic, condition 4 would be ignored when condition 3 is met.
-However, in the CASE statement, both conditions would hold true as there is no priority logic, and we would get an unpreidctable output.
+If we used an ```if``` condition here, due to priority logic, condition 4 would be ignored when condition 3 is met.
+However, in the ```case``` statement, both conditions would hold true as there is no priority logic, and we would get an unpreidctable output.
 This is known as an overlapping case.

-### Synthesizing Incorrect IF and CASE constructs
+### Synthesizing Incorrect IF and CASE Constructs

 **Example 1:**